Xunnamius/api-utils/packages/api/docs/types/type-aliases/MiddlewareContext.md

 > `readonly` **done**: () => `void`

-Stop calling middleware functions, effectively aborting execution of the use chain.
+Stop calling middleware functions, effectively aborting execution of the current chain.
 If a Response has not yet been returned (or `response.end` hasn't been called if in legacy mode) before calling this function, it will be called automatically.
-On abort, the handler will also be skipped.
+On abort, the handler will also be skipped, but any registered tasks will _not_ be skipped.

+Note that, though they have access to the same middleware context as actual middleware, the `runtime.done`, `runtime.doAfterHandled`, and `runtime.doAfterSent` methods are unavailable to tasks (which are added via `doAfterHandled`/`doAfterSent`).

 ##### Returns